 Every year, tourists and French alike flock to Nice not only for its beautiful beaches and food but also to attend the annual carnival parade in February.

 In terms of shopping, there’s Avenue Jean Médecin.
-If you start at Place Massena and walk up Avenue Jean Médecin, the main shopping street in the centre of Nice, known by the locals as “The Avenue”, you’ll find major department stores like Galeries Lafayette and chain stores H&M and Zara.
-A little further up the street is the main mall which is great to wander through on super hot days.
+If you start at Place Massena and walk up Avenue Jean Médecin, the main shopping street in the centre of Nice, known by the locals as “The Avenue,” you’ll find major department stores like Galeries Lafayette and chain stores H&M and Zara.
+The main mall is a little further up the street, which is great to wander through on super hot days.
 There’s even a Monoprix (supermarket) and a movie theatre (Cinema pathé) located on the street.